vikashh01/Proxify/README.md

 ### Test Reports
 After execution, reports are generated in the `test-output/` directory.
 Open `test-output/index.html` to view the detailed TestNG report.

+## Contributing
+Contributions are welcome!
+Follow these steps:
+1. Fork the repository.
+2. Create a new branch (`feature-branch`).
+3. Commit changes.
+4. Push the branch and submit a pull request.